La fanciulla del West: Act 2

-Wowkle, a Native American woman who is Minnie's servant, her lover Billy Jackrabbit and their baby are present as Minnie enters, wanting to get ready for Johnson's visit.
+Minnie's servant Wowkle (a Native American woman), her lover Billy Jackrabbit, and their baby are present as Minnie enters, wanting to get ready for Johnson's visit.
 Johnson enters Minnie's cabin and she tells him all about her life.
 It begins to snow.
 They kiss and Minnie asks him to stay till morning.
 He denies knowing Nina Micheltorena.
 As Johnson hides, a posse enters looking for Ramerrez and reveal to Minnie that Johnson is the bandit Ramerrez himself.
 Angry, she orders Johnson to leave.
 After he leaves, Minnie hears a gunshot and she knows Johnson has been shot.
 Johnson staggers in and collapses, Minnie helps him by hiding him up in the loft.
 Rance enters Minnie's cabin looking for the bandit and is about to give up searching for Johnson when drops of blood fall on his hand.
 Rance forces Johnson to climb down.
 Minnie desperately makes Rance an offer: if she beats him at poker, he must let Johnson go free; if Rance wins, she will marry him.
 Hiding some cards in her stockings, Minnie cheats and wins.
 Rance honors the deal and Minnie throws herself on the unconscious Johnson on the floor.